 As with the iPhone, editing text on iPad is better than ever thanks to a new swipe gesture that lets you select text and new gestures for cut, copy, paste, and undo.
 A floating keyboard that supports the new QuickPath swipe feature allows you to type one handed, and there's support for installing fonts across the system.

 New to iPadOS, iOS 13, and tvOS 13 is controller support for the PlayStation DualShock 4 and Xbox One S controllers, which means you no longer need a Made for iPhone controller to play games on these devices.
 Connecting one of the new controllers is done using Bluetooth.

 As mentioned above, take a look at our iOS 13 roundup for a list of features that are available on both the iPad and the iPhone, in addition to the iPad-specific features included in iPadOS.

 iPadOS is available in a beta capacity for registered developers and public beta testers at the current time, with a launch planned for the fall.
-Apple has thus far seeded three betas to developers and two betas to public beta testers.
+Apple has thus far seeded five betas of iPadOS to developers and four betas to public beta testers.
 For instructions on installing the public beta, make sure to check out our guide.

 Note: See an error in this roundup or want to offer feedback?
 Send us an email here.

 New Home Screen